italiangrid/storm/release-notes/storm-webdav/1.0.2/index.md

 ### Installation and configuration

-You can find [here][storm-webdav-guide] the storm-webdav installation and configuration guide.
+Read [StoRM WebDAV installation and configuration guide][storm-webdav-guide] to get further information.

-About the upgrade, clean installation and configuration of all the other StoRM services, you can find information in the [System Administration Guide][storm-sysadmin-guide] of the [Documentation][storm-documentation] section.
+About the upgrade, clean installation and configuration of all the other StoRM services, read the [System Administration Guide][storm-sysadmin-guide].

 #### Changes since the 1.0.0 preview release